top of page

 What is EMDR?

-EMDR is an evidence-based therapy that helps people heal from difficult life experiences including PTSD, Anxiety, and Phobias.
+EMDR is an evidence-based therapy that helps people heal from difficult life experiences including PTSD, Complex Trauma, Anxiety, and Phobias.

 How does EMDR Work?

-EMDR is most widely known for the phase involving processing trauma through the use of eye movements or another form of dual attention stimulus (tapping, sound).
+Phase 3 of EMDR therapy involves identifying the memory, the image, the negative and positive beliefs, the emotions, the body sensations and the level of distressPhase 4-6 of EMDR therapy is most widely known as the phase involving processing trauma through the use of eye movements or another form of dual attention stimulus (tapping, sound).

-Processing using dual attention stimulus helps the past memories that were previously stored in a way that triggered trauma to become stored in more adaptive ways that connects to both the mind and body.
+Processing using dual attention stimulus helps the past memories that were previously stored in a way that triggered trauma to become stored in more adaptive ways that connects to both the mind and body and strengthens positive beliefs about one self.
 In doing this a person will no longer be re-experiencing the trauma in the present but feel as if the trauma is in the past.

 There are number of theories emerging on why EMDR works so effectively to reduce PTSD symptoms.
 One of these theories is memory taxation- that the eye movements tax (overload) the working memory so that it cannot continue to hold the disturbing content any longer while doing multiple tasks.
 Think of juggling many balls, eventually one of them will drop.